Abdeali521/Resume-Analyzer/README.md

-1. Data Collection and Preprocessing:
+1. DATA COLLECTION AND PREPROCESSING
 Input: Resumes (in different formats like PDF, DOCX, plain text) and job descriptions.

-Processing: Convert resumes and job descriptions into text (for PDFs or DOCX, use libraries like PyPDF2 or python-docx).

-Preprocessing: Clean the data (removing irrelevant characters, extra spaces, stop words, and applying tokenization).

-2. Feature Extraction:
-Skills Extraction: Extract key skills, education, experience, and other relevant features using NLP techniques like Named Entity Recognition (NER) or Keyword Extraction.

-Models: You can use pre-trained models like spaCy's NER or custom models fine-tuned for skill recognition.

-Text Vectorization: Represent the resumes and job descriptions as feature vectors.

-TF-IDF (Term Frequency-Inverse Document Frequency) or word embeddings (using Word2Vec, GloVe, or FastText) can be used to create numerical representations of the text.

-Resume Parsing: Extract structured data from resumes, including job titles, companies, duration, education, and skills.

-3. Similarity Scoring (Resume-Job Match):
-Cosine Similarity or Similarity Score: Once you have the vectorized representation of both the resume and the job description, calculate a cosine similarity score to determine how closely the resume matches the job description.

-Classification: If you want to classify resumes based on suitability (e.g., fit vs. not a fit), you can use a binary classifier to predict whether the resume is a good match for a given job.

-4. ML/NLP Model:
-Model 1: Resume-Job Match Scorer:

-This can be based on transformer-based models like BERT, RoBERTa, or DistilBERT for calculating semantic similarity between the job description and the resume.

-Fine-tune a pre-trained model using a dataset of job descriptions and corresponding resumes.

-You could also use pre-trained embeddings (e.g., SBERT from Sentence-BERT for semantic text similarity).

-Model 2: Skill Extraction:

-A model for extracting relevant skills, experience, education, and certifications from resumes. spaCy can be a great tool here, or you could fine-tune a Named Entity Recognition (NER) model using labeled data.

-5. Backend (API):
-Flask/Django: Use a backend framework to expose APIs that handle resume processing, job description input, and scoring.

-Endpoints:

-/upload_resume: Endpoint to upload and process resumes.

-/get_match_score: Endpoint to calculate and return the match score between a resume and a job description.

-/extract_skills: Endpoint to extract skills from the resume.

-6. Frontend (UI):
-React: A simple user interface where users can upload resumes and job descriptions, view match scores, and see extracted skills.

-Interaction:

-Users upload their resume (e.g., as a file or pasted text).

-Users input or select the job description.

-The app displays the similarity score and extracted features such as skills and experience.

-High-Level Architecture Diagram
-Here’s a simplified model architecture:

-sql
+Processing: Convert resumes and job descriptions into text (using libraries like PyPDF2 or python-docx).
+Preprocessing: Clean the data by removing irrelevant characters, extra spaces, stop words, and applying tokenization.

+2. FEATURE EXTRACTION
+Skills Extraction: Use NLP techniques like Named Entity Recognition (NER) or keyword extraction to pull key skills, education, experience, etc.
+Models: Use pre-trained models like spaCy’s NER or custom fine-tuned models for skill recognition.
+Text Vectorization: Represent text data using TF-IDF, Word2Vec, GloVe, or FastText.
+Resume Parsing: Extract structured data like job titles, companies, duration, education, and skills.

+3. SIMILARITY SCORING (RESUME-JOB MATCH)
+Cosine Similarity: Compare vectorized resume and job description using cosine similarity to determine the match.
+Classification (Optional): Use a binary classifier to categorize resumes as “fit” or “not a fit.”

+4. ML/NLP MODEL
+Model 1 – Resume-Job Match Scorer:
+Uses transformer-based models like BERT, RoBERTa, or SBERT to calculate semantic similarity.

+Model 2 – Skill Extraction:
+Utilizes spaCy NER or a fine-tuned NER model to extract relevant skills, education, and experience.

+5. BACKEND (API)
+Built using Flask or Django.
+Endpoints Include:

+/upload_resume: Upload and process resumes.

+/get_match_score: Compute and return the resume-job match score.

+/extract_skills: Extract skills from the resume text.

+6. FRONTEND (UI)
+Created using React.
+User Interaction:

+Upload resume (file or text).

+Input or choose a job description.

+View similarity score and extracted skills.

+7. HIGH-LEVEL ARCHITECTURE DIAGRAM sql
 Copy
 Edit